OperationCode/resources_api/README.md

 6. In your powershell (admin), run `choco install postgresql10`.
 Follow the prompts.
 7. Upgrade postgresql: `choco upgrade postgresql`.
 8. Start postgres: `psql -U postgres` you will see postgres-# in the terminal.
-9. Create your user with `CREATE USER name;` The terminal will print CREATE ROLE.
+9. Create your user with `CREATE USER name WITH PASSWORD 'password';` The terminal will print CREATE ROLE.
 10. Alter your role with permission to create a database with `ALTER USER name WITH CREATEDB CREATEROLE;` The terminal will print ALTER ROLE
 11. Check everything is in order with `\du`.
 The terminal will print a table with Role name, Atrributes, and Member columns.
 If your user is listed you are good to go.
 12. Create a database with: `CREATE DATABASE resources OWNER name;`.